dinakar1806-ss/dinakar1806-ss1/README.md

-# Hi there! 👋 I'm Dinakar S S
+# Hi there! 👋I'm Dinakar S S

-🎓 Second-Year Computer Science Engineering Student
+ Second-Year Computer Science Engineering Student at SRMIST'29

 ##  About Me